GibsonWaheire/Fundi_App/README.md

-# Update the README content with improved formatting and the Loom video link
-readme_updated = """
 # 🛠️ FundiMatch – Trusted Fundis & Contractors in Kenya

 FundiMatch is a web-based application that connects homeowners, tenants, and project managers in Kenya with verified and professional fundis (craft workers), contractors, and engineers.
 It is a platform that aims to provide a seamless experience for both users and fundis, while ensuring the safety and reliability of the matches.